adiack/adiack.github.io/README.md

 # Work

-Abdoulaye works on research talent building programs and AI projects in Africa.
+Abdoulaye works on research and AI related projects in Africa

 |  |  |
 |--|--|